Mining Research and Development Projects

 Our research and development team is in the process of developing a position paper to outline our preferred methods for this type of predictive modelling, to further knowledge on this topic.

-Ian Taylor joined Okane in 2013 and is a Senior Environmental Engineer based in Okane’s Perth office with seventeen years of experience in civil and mining projects, mine rehabilitation and closure, and related geo-environmental projects.
+Ian Taylor is a senior environmental engineer based in Perth, Australia, with 17 years of experience in civil and mining projects, mine rehabilitation and closure, and related geo-environmental projects.
 Ian has extensive experience in mine landform design, surface water design and assessment, hydrology/hydraulics, landform evolution assessments, and erosional stability assessments.
 Ian continues his professional development through industry conferences and targeted research programs.
 Erosion research is a specific area of interest for Ian as understanding the science of erosion processes is key to engineering inherently stable landform designs.

 Okane is committed to cultivating institutional knowledge.